zsfelber/qmlweb/README.md

 ## This Fork/Branch

-Intended to fix parse errors (like that of readonly property) and maybe another simple bugs which prevent my actual qml model to be compiled and used.
+Intended to fix parse errors (like that of readonly property) and maybe another simple bugs which prevent my actual qml model to be compiled and used..